izzy2lost/UnrealEngineUWP/Engine/Source/Programs/Horde/Docs/Config/Storage.md

 ### Well-known Namespaces

 Certain subsystems in Horde use well-known namespace names, which can be configured as you see fit.
-These are defined in `StorageConfig.cs`, and currently consist of the following:
+These are defined in `StorageConfig.cs` and currently consist of the following:

 | Name | Description |
 | ---- | ----------- |